-(g) Refundable tax credit for multimedia productions A refundable tax credit is available to corporations operating a multimedia productions business through an establishment in Quebec.
+g) Refundable tax credit for multimedia productions A refundable tax credit is available to corporations operating a multimedia productions business through an establishment in Quebec.
 The tax credit is equal to 30% of qualified labour expenditures incurred in respect of multimedia titles intended for commercialization, other than vocational training titles, or 26.25% for all other multimedia titles.
 A corporation producing a multimedia title eligible for the 30% rate may benefit from an additional 7.5% where a French version of the title is made available.

 To benefit from this tax credit, the taxpayer must ensure that the multimedia production is produced for commercial use on electronic media, is controlled by software that allows interactivity, and includes an appreciable quantity of three of the following four types of data: text, sound, fixed images and animated images.
 The maximum financial assistance available per eligible job is \$100,000.
-However, up to 20% of such jobs are not subject to this limit.
+As of January 1, 2025, the limit of \$100,000 will be removed and an exclusion threshold per employee will be introduced in respect to qualified labour expenditure.
+Budget 2024 proposes to split the tax credit for multimedia production into a refundable tax credit and a non-refundable tax credit.
+As such, starting January 1, 2025, a non-refundable tax credit starting at 2.5% will be increased by 2.5% annually until it reaches 10% in 2028.
+Correspondingly, the refundable tax credit will be decreased by 2.5% annually until 2028.
+The rates applicable in 2028 will apply to subsequent years.

-(h) Refundable tax credit for Quebec film and television productions
+h) Refundable tax credit for Quebec film and television productions